String Quartet No. 11 (Villa-Lobos)

 String Quartet No. 11 is a 1947 string quartet, part of a 17-work series in the medium by Brazilian composer Heitor Villa-Lobos.
-A performance lasts approximately 27 minutes.

-History

 Villa-Lobos composed his Eleventh Quartet in Rio de Janeiro in 1947.
 It was first performed by the Quarteto Iacovino in Rio de Janeiro in 1953.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

+A typical performance lasts approximately 27 minutes.

 Analysis

 The quartet consists of the traditional four movements: